AlexandraWilliams7/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview
 This anaylsis was done to research the vine reviews on Amazon for the Home Improvement department.
 The data was uploaded from the S3 bucket link.
 Once uploaded, several tables were created from the data.
-The tables will be used to find out how reviews were vine vs non-vine and the percentage.
+The tables were used to find out how many reviews were vine vs non-vine and the percentages of each.
 These calculations will help determine if there is a positive bias for reviews in the Vine program.

 ### Purpose
 The purpose of the anaylsis was to use the following skills: